zsiki/arearatio/README.md

 The user can set the container layer and the cointained layers in the configuration dialog.
 In this dialig you can select from the loaded polygon layers of the actual project.
+Configuration files can be saved and loaded from the configuration dialog.

 If there are more layers in the actual QGIS project with the given names, the first found will be used.